 Please see our player page for Omar Narvaez to see projections for today, the next 7 days and rest of season as well as stats and gamelogs designed with the fantasy baseball player in mind.

-*insert musical note* Hello, darkness, my old friend.
-It’s something-something, me again.
-So, I don’t know the words.
-Are you here for musical theory or for a recap of the craziest season in recent memory if one can only remember a year or two?
-I thought so!
-Today’s jazz handsy recap is of the catchers.
-Please don’t ask if this is ranking for next year.
+Not a bad year for me with the 2021 catcher rankings in the broadest of terms.
+This year I only left one guy unranked who ended up in the top 20, and if anyone ranked Eric Haase in the top 20, then kudos to them for figuring out a reliable, gas-efficient time machine.
+That doesn’t mean my rankings are a chef’s kiss from Padma as I win the Quickfire.
+Oh, some of these are a hot mess from where I ranked them, compared to where they ended up.
+Please don’t ask if this is a ranking for next year.
 It’s not a ranking for next year.
 It’s me recapping last season.
 Please, for the love that all is holy, understand this.
 It’s all I ask of you.
 Well, that and shower me with praise.
 The latter isn’t hard, the former is.
 Also, remembering which is the ‘latter’ and which is the ‘former’ is hard too.
 Quibbles and semantics, my good man and five lady-mans.
 It wouldn’t be fair for me to preseason rank the players, then rank them again in the postseason based on my opinion, so these postseason top 20 lists are ranked according to our Fantasy Baseball Player Rater.
 It’s cold hard math, y’all!
 Anyway, here’s the top 20 catchers for 2021 fantasy baseball and how they compared to where I originally ranked them:Please, blog, may I have some more?